Im-Rises/Chip8topia/README.md

 Major:

+- [-] Add performance monitoring with ImGui
-- [ ] Correct the Xo-Chip games not working properly 5think its the CPU that is not working properlym the Ppu should be fine)
+- [-] Correct the Xo-Chip games not working properly 5think its the CPU that is not working properlym the Ppu should be fine)
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
-- [ ] Correct disassembly Scroll opcode pixel move value not displayed for all consoles except Xo-Chip and Chip8

 Future:

 - [ ] Add audio
 - [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an